WiIIson/EMGFlow-Python-Package/docs/03 Processing Pipeline.md

 This function requires a path to smoothed and unsmoothed data.
 This is because while time-series features are extracted from smoothed data, spectral features are not.
 High-frequency components of the signal can be lost in the smoothing, and we want to ensure the spectral features are as accurate as possible.

-For more information about further customizations and specifications that can be made to `AnalyzeSignals()`, see [[04 SignalFilterer Documentation]].
+For more information about further customizations and specifications that can be made to `AnalyzeSignals()`, see [SignalFilterer documentation](./04%20SignalFilterer%20Documentation.md).

-For a more detailed explanation about the features extracted by `AnalyzeSignals()`, see [[05 ExtractFeatures Feature Documentation]].
+For a more detailed explanation about the features extracted by `AnalyzeSignals()`, see [ExtractFeatures documentation](./05%20ExtractFeatures%20Feature%20Documentation.md).

 ---
 ## Outlier Detection

-The outlier detection module `OutlierFinder` provides functions to help detect outliers in large batches of signal data.
+EMGFlow provides functions to help detect outliers in large batches of signal data.
 This helps to identify which files need to be inspected for outliers.

 Outlier detection is handled by the function `DetectOutliers()`.
 This function fits an inverse graph to the PSD representation of the signal, and identifies if there is a value significantly above a threshold.
 - `in_path` <-- File path to input folder